UiPath/ProcessMining-devkit-connector/README.md

 # Devkit connector
 The devkit connector describes the standardized format of UiPath Process Mining connectors that are developed with [dbt](https://docs.getdbt.com/).
 Use this template to quick start the development of a new connector.
 Before developing a new connector, please read the [dbt introduction](https://docs.getdbt.com/docs/introduction/).

-## Folder structure
+## Repository structure
 The repository contains the following:
 - .vscode: workspace settings that are relevant when working in Visual Studio Code.
 - dev_data: input data files to validate the transformations.
 - documentation: enablement material to develop a new connector.
 - extractors: the extraction methods to load input data.
 - scripts: scripts to extract data, run transformations, and run tests.
-- tranforms: the transformations of the connector (dbt project).
+- tranforms: the transformations of the connector (example dbt project).
 - `.gitignore`: generated files from running the transformations.
 - `README.md`: instructions on how to use the connector.
 - `license.txt`: license for UiPath Process Mining connectors.
 - `settings.json`: settings for this connector.

+### Documentation
+The documentation folder contains the following material:
-A newly developed connector is expected to have the same repository structure as this devkit connector.
-See repository_structure.md for information on what is expected.
+- [repository_structure.md](documentation/repository_structure.md): a newly developed connector is expected to have the same repository structure as this devkit connector.
+This document describes what the repository should contain for a released connector.
+- [release_process.md](documentation/release_process.md): guidelines on the git workflow and explanation about versioning.

-The devkit connector contains a simple procurement example on how to write transformations in a dbt project.
-For instructions on how to run the example project see example_transforms.md.
+- [example.md](documentation/example.md): the devkit connector contains a simple procurement example on how to write transformations in a dbt project.
+This document provides information about the example dbt project.
+- [development.md](documentation/development.md): guidelines and tips&tricks on writing transformations.
+- [validation.md](documentation/validation.md): guidelines on how to write tests and information on the validation of a connector.
+- [connector_documentation_template.docx](documentation/connector_documentation_template.docx): template to be filled in with documentation about the developed connector.

 ## Installation
 ### Prerequisites